dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Copy data from the feature directory into the next version directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Copy files
+""""""""""

 **Make sure the paths are correct before copying.**
+Paths may need to be adjusted.

 **ONLY RUN THE COMMAND THAT IS APPROPRIATE TO THE USE CASE.
 READ CAREFULLY!**